 When he finally reached the Beaufort Sea, he anchored his ship, the Gjoa, near the Mackenzie Delta, and then travelled overland through Inuvialuit territory to the nearest telegraph office to communicate his achievement to the world.

 More than a century later, the Northwest Passage remains are alluring journey.
-Each year, a variety of cruise ships ply the route, getting you up close and personal with Northwest Territories attractions including Aulavik Naitonal Park, the Smoking Hills, bird sanctuaries, and stunning communities such as Ulukhaktok, Sachs Harbour and Tuktoyaktuk.
+A variety of cruise ships have plied the route in recent years, getting visitors up close and personal with Northwest Territories attractions including Aulavik Naitonal Park, the Smoking Hills, bird sanctuaries, and stunning communities such as Ulukhaktok, Sachs Harbour and Tuktoyaktuk.